 To support activities which provide participation opportunities for young people in the Region.

-To enable the identification of talented athletes in the To promote the Region’s clubs within the Region and the sport.
+To facilitate the identification of talented athletes in support to the Regional Academy.

+To promote the Region’s clubs within the Region and the sport.

+To support the development of “quality assured” clubs, particularly junior clubs, in the Region.

+To endeavour to provide frontline advice and support to all members (clubs and individuals) in relation to compliance, welfare and codes of conduct in line with the Triathlon England rules and polices.

+To help support and develop our volunteer workforce.

-To support the development of “quality assured” clubs, particularly junior clubs, in the Region.  To ensure a duty of care to all members in the Region.  To encourage communication and cooperation between clubs and individuals in the Region and to communicate and disseminate information to, and from, Triathlon England.
+To encourage communication and cooperation between clubs and individuals in the Region and to communicate and disseminate information to, and from, Triathlon England.

 To advise individuals, clubs and event organisers in the Region on the conduct of Triathlon in accordance with the rules of Triathlon England.